SDG 11 Target and Indicators: Scaling Community Development

 Image credit: SDG 11 Synthesis Report HLPF 2018

 We loosely aligned the conversation with Impact Management Projects' five dimensions, What, Who, How Much, Contribution, and Risk.
-The Impact Management Project (IMP) is a forum for building global consensus on how to measure, manage, and report impact.
-The IMP Advisors are a diverse group of thoughtful organizations, whose guidance and funding make this industry effort possible.
+The Impact Management Project (IMP) is a forum for building global consensus on measuring, managing and reporting impact.
+The IMP Advisors are a diverse group of thoughtful organizations whose guidance and funding make this industry effort possible.

 "Sustainable development is achievable by significantly transforming the way we build and manage our urban space." -Eddie Lorin